 Makes me crazy because it’s such a waste.
-Probably millions of pages of print and most of it ends up being read once (or not at all) and ends up in the trash.
+Probably millions of pages of print, MILLIONS.
+Most of it ends up being read once (or not at all) and ends up in the trash.
 That’s kind of ridiculous when you think about it.
-Magazines can be a great way to catch up on the latest recipes, celebrity gossip, and popular weight loss tips, but they can also be a time suck, a big waste of money, and a huge source of clutter.
+Magazines can be a great way to catch up on the latest recipes, celebrity gossip, and popular weight loss tips.
+But they can also be a time suck, a big waste of money, and a huge source of clutter.

 The problem with magazines is that most of them have such a short life-span.
 You don’t want to read about patterns for Christmas stockings in April or Halloween costume ideas in December, so there is a certain time pressure to read these vs. a book or some other type of print.
 And let’s face it, we’re all busy, busy, busy, so who has time to sit around reading all these magazines that keep coming in every month?